 What’s an inexpensive alternative to craft sand?

-2. Pour Salt in Baggie
+1. Pour Salt in Bag

-Pour salt into sandwich bag.
+Pour salt into a sandwich bag.
 The more salt you pour, the more colored salt you’ll end up with.
 I filled my bags about 2/3 of the way full.

-3. Add Chalk
+2. Add Chalk

 Choose one color of chalk and put it in the bag with the salt.
 Zip the top of the baggie securely.
 You’ll want to make sure there isn’t any extra air in the baggie; this will make the next step much easier.

-4. Squish Bag
+3. Squish Bag

 Use both hands and squish the bag around.
-This step takes the longest so get comfy.
+This step takes the longest so get ready!
 The salt will act kind of like sandpaper against the chalk and will distribute small bits of chalk (which also means small bits of color) throughout the salt.
 Some of the colors (pink and yellow) started getting distributed right away.
 The blue took a bit of squishing before any color started getting distributed.
 If you are using cheaper or less pigmented chalk it will probably take awhile before the color starts to show.
 But be patient because that color will show eventually.

-Now for the fun part.
-Use the colored salt for fun activities!
+Now for the fun part, use the colored salt for fun activities!
 Here are a few of my favorite ways to use colored salt or craft sand.

 Salt Tray Designs

 Pour salt into a pie tin and make fun designs with your finger.
-Or, you know, have your child make fun designs. ;)
+Or, you know, have your child make fun designs. 😉

 Salt Tray Letters